Juan Andrés Gelly: Early life

 Gelly was born in Pirayú in 1790, when Paraguay was still part of the Viceroyalty of the Río de la Plata, a Spanish colony.
 His father, a Catalan bureaucrat named Juan Gelly, had come from Barcelona to Asunción, where he'd married María del Carmen Martínez de Ibarra y Quiñonez from the colonial elite, a descendant of conquistador Domingo Martínez de Irala.
 His father became a landowner, and Andrés Gelly was sent to study in Buenos Aires, at the Real Colegio de San Carlos (the Colegio Nacional de Buenos Aires's predecessor).
 Later on, he also graduated as a Juris doctor from the National University of Córdoba, being one of the very few Paraguayans to possess superior education in the beginning of the 19th century.

 Gelly aided the 1810 May Revolution, being present in the May 22 open cabildo where he voted to dismiss the Spanish viceroy.
-In the next year, he returned to Paraguay amidst public upheaval against the colonial governor Bernardo de Velasco, an was politically active against Spanish rule.
+In the next year, he returned to Paraguay amidst public upheaval against the colonial governor Bernardo de Velasco, and was politically active against Spanish rule.
 After independence was de facto achieved, he became secretary to intendant governor José Gaspar Rodríguez de Francia, who soon after became Paraguay's first dictator.
 Before the change in power, however, he again left Paraguay for Buenos Aires, due to the dangerous political struggles in the former.

 There, he worked as a lawyer and held some secondary positions in various Argentine governments.
 He also married Micaela Obes, sister to Lucas Obes, an Uruguayan lawyer.